OpenTermsArchive/deployment/README.md

 ### Test collection

+_The testing environment is preconfigured for Open Terms Archive maintainers.
+For other contributors, the configuration file `tests/engine_config.json` needs to be updated to specify repositories where they have authorizations.
+Additionally, the `ota_engine_github_bot_private_key` value in the inventory file `tests/inventory.yml` should be updated._

 Test locally the changes to the collection before opening a pull request:

 Remove all traces of previous tests to ensure that changes do not work by coincidence: